South Atlantic Anomaly: Position and shape

 The shape of the SAA changes over time.
 Since its initial discovery in 1958, the southern limits of the SAA have remained roughly constant while a long-term expansion has been measured to the northwest, the north, the northeast, and the east.
-Additionally, the shape and particle density of the SAA varies on a diurnal basis, with greatest particle density corresponding roughly to local noon.
+Additionally, the shape and particle density of the SAA vary diurnally, with greatest particle density corresponding roughly to local noon.
 At an altitude of approximately 500 km, the SAA spans from −50° to 0° geographic latitude and from −90° to +40° longitude.
 The highest intensity portion of the SAA drifts to the west at a speed of about 0.3° per year, and is noticeable in the references listed below.
-The drift rate of the SAA is very close to the rotation differential between the Earth's core and its surface, estimated to be between 0.3° and 0.5° per year.
+The drift rate of the SAA is very close to the rotation differential between the Earth's core and its surface, estimated to be between 0.2° and 0.5° per year.

 Current literature suggests that a slow weakening of the geomagnetic field is one of several causes for the changes in the borders of the SAA since its discovery.
 As the geomagnetic field continues to weaken, the inner Van Allen belt gets closer to the Earth, with a commensurate enlargement of the SAA at given altitudes.
 During the Middle Holocene, the Earth's magnetic field in the region occupied by the SAA was relatively calm and quiescent, contrasting with its present day activity.

 The South Atlantic Anomaly seems to be caused by a huge reservoir of very dense rock inside the Earth called the African large low-shear velocity province.